rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 >
 > TODO

-### How much of the Rust language/toolchain can someone change and still call it “Rust”?
+### How much of Rust can someone change and still call it “Rust”?

 Pick as many as you agree with: